offthedial/site/src/pages/faq.md

 ---
 title: FAQ
+hero: We get asked a lot of questions, so a FAQ necessary.
+You can find everything here from "What time do tournaments begin?" to "What is Weakest Link?".
 ---

-# FAQ
-We get asked a lot of questions, so a FAQ necessary.
-You can find everything here from "What time do tournaments begin?" to "What is Weakest Link?".

 ## General
 #### What is my 'Signal Strength'?